desultory/hid_ups/readme.md

 Once started, `hid_ups` will attempt to find UPS devices and listen for stats.

+A `SIGHUP` can be sent to the process to re-scan for devices.

+> This will close current listeners, and will momentarily throw errors until the socket is re-opened

 ## Device detection

 `hid_ups` detects the device using vendor/device strings.
 Only one is currently added.
 The are defined in [hid_devices](src/hid_ups/hid_devices.py)